linrongbin16/colorbox.nvim/README.md

 ### Background

-There're some colors (`tokyonight-day`, `rose-pine-dawn`) are forced to be light, e.g. they forced `set background=light` on loading.
+There're some colors (`tokyonight-day`, `rose-pine-dawn`) are forced to be light, i.e. they forced `set background=light` on loading.
 Thus the other following colors will continue use `light` background.

 If you want to bring the dark-able colors back to `dark`, please use: